net-daemon/docs/docs/v3/index.md

 title: NetDaemon Version 3
 ---

 NetDaemon provides the capability to write home automations for Home Assistant in C#.
-Version 3 is a rewrite of current V2 runtime.
-We decided to introduce some breaking changes.
-The reason is we wanted to make the product long-term good experience for both users and contributor.
-We beleive this design will accomplish this goal.
+Version 3.
+Current version of the NetDaemon runtime is 3.1 and use .NET 7 and C# 11.

 ## About NetDaemon version 3
-This version is in beta state and is under development.
-It is stable but it could be breaking.
-It will be nuget version >= `22.2.x` and uses the docker image `netdaemon/netdaemon3`.
+Runtime version 3.1 has NuGet version >= `22.44.0` and uses the docker image `netdaemon/netdaemon3_1`.
-Only supported automation API in NetDaemon 3 is using `HassModel` i.e. injecting the `IHaContext` **not** the base class `NetDaemonRxApp`

 ## Migrating from version 2
 If you are a current user of version 2 of NetDaemon runtime please see [migrating from version 2 runtime](v3/app_model/moving_from_v2.md)